ykskb/phrag/README.md

-# duct-rest
+# duct-db-rest

-Auto-creation of REST APIs from DB at [Integrant](https://github.com/weavejester/integrant)'s config-build time in [Duct](https://github.com/duct-framework/duct) framework.
-This repository is for proof-of-concept using a generated project.
-Hopefully I can port it as library in the mean time.
+REST APIs generated from DB (before server starts)

+This repository is proof-of-concept project to generate REST APIs from DB, levaraging the data-driven & super-modular [Integrant](https://github.com/weavejester/integrant) in [Duct](https://github.com/duct-framework/duct).

+It reads table schema from DB, creates routes & handlers based on a set of rules and registers them before starting the server (thus no runtime overhead.)

-### Features
+### Supported Types

+* Root-level

+* `1-to-1` / `1-to-N` relation

+* `N-to-N` relation

 ### Setup